Retinoblastoma in Children

 your child see an eye specialist (ophthalmologist).

-The ophthalmologist will check your child's eyes with special tools.
-Your child may
+child's eyes with special tools.
+Your child may need a dilated indirect ophthalmoscopic

-need a dilated indirect ophthalmoscopic exam.
-Your child may be given anesthesia medicine
+exam.
+Your child may be given anesthesia medicine to sleep through the exam.

-Your child may need other tests such as:
+Your child may need other tests,

 -